tongpf/Ensembled-seizure-detection/README.md

 2. Install all the required R packages as listed in main.R;
 3. Download and unzip the example data from google drive to /data/chb01/;
 4. Run main.R.

+## Time complexity

+For such a high frequency multi-channel EEG data, our procedure required 20 minutes to obtain the final results for one hour EEG data in an AMD Milan EPYC 7T83 (2.45 GHz) platform with 10 cores and 20 processes.